Mir-Ismail/RN-TaskManager/README.md

 Overview
 A simple, minimal Task Manager application built using React Native with Expo and designed to run directly in the web browser.
-It allows users to add, toggle (complete/incomplete), and delete tasks ideal for productivity and to-do tracking.
+You can run this app on Android as well by Downloading application Expo from your local PlayStore It allows users to add and delete tasks ideal for productivity and to-do tracking.

 Features
 Add new tasks with a single input